-During the second quarter of 2024, the Company's Executive Chairman stepped down from his role and transitioned to a non-employee director role on the board of directors causing the Executive Chairman Long-Term Performance Award to be forfeited per its terms resulting in a one-time reversal of share-based compensation expenses of \$167.3 million, of which \$144.6 million related to expenses recognized in prior years.
+During the second quarter of 2024, the Company's Executive Chairman stepped down from his role and transitioned to a non-employee director role on the board of directors causing the Executive Chairman Long-Term Performance Award to be forfeited per its terms resulting in a one-time reversal of share-based compensation expenses of \$167.3 million, of which \$157.7m related to expenses recognized in previous periods.
 The Company accounts for forfeitures as they occur.